For students currently in grades 9–12

 Argostoli, Greece — 3 days

-Hop on a ferry and head to Kefalonia, an island in the Ionian Sea.
+Travel by private bus to Patras port, then hop on a ferry and head to Kefalonia, an island in the Ionian Sea.
 From your seaside hotel in town, explore the beaches and cuisine of this hidden island getaway.
 Kayak in the crystal clear coastal waters, and visit the ancient lighthouse of Sami to learn about its significance for the residents of the island.
-Learn to prepare traditional dishes with a local family at their organic farm and bask in the turquoise Ionian before heading to Italy.
+Learn to prepare traditional dishes with a local family at their organic farm and bask in the turquoise Ionian.

 Rome, Italy — 3 days